IACR/latex-submit/README.md

 not require authors to login on the site.
 This may change in the future, because there is now authentication on the site to restrict access to the `/admin` section of the site.

+Authors do not typically receive accounts on the system - they supply an email address and receive notifications to that address.
+Views of their results are authenticated in HMACS that are embedded into the URLs.

+#### Admin and copy editor authentication

+Administrators and copy editors receive accounts on the system and have to login with a username/password.
+The access control is yet TBD, and for the moment there is just one class of user.

 ### The compilation process